evgeniyp/pho-personal-bot/README.md

+## My Notes

+`pip index versions <package>` - list all versions of a package

+`pip install -r requirements.txt` - install all packages from requirements.txt

+`python server.py` - run the server

 ## Getting Started

 We provide a sample app using Python that you can deploy on App Platform.
 These steps will get this sample application running for you using App Platform.